JohanCDev/React-Native-ToDoList-Workshop/README.md

 First, store every new tasks in an array. *It would be nice to use hooks here too*.
 You can do a function doing this to improve the lisibility of your code.

-**You can pass functions as parameters to other functions, like pointers in C/C++ but pointers are done automtically here !**
+**💡 You can pass functions as parameters to other functions, like pointers in C/C++ but pointers are done automtically here !**

 Next, try to display them using a Component made for this.
 Be aware to find a way of making your view Scrollable *or your to do list will not be infinite...* You can do this with a Component made specially for this, or with a Component doing both.